 The tooth will need removal if it:

-Wisdom teeth removal may sound scary, but in reality, it is a common procedure.
+Wisdom teeth removal may sound scary, but it is a common procedure.
 Most people recover from it just fine.
-Your dentist in NW Calgary will guide you through the whole process, and if needed, there are options to keep you calm along the way.
+Our dentist in NW Calgary will guide you through the whole process, and if needed, there are options to keep you calm along the way.

-Pro Tip: Make sure you schedule your removal for a day when someone else can drive you home.
+Pro Tip: Schedule your removal when someone else can drive you home.
 You don’t want to be driving woozy from the anesthetic.

 Don’t Worry!

-In the world of teeth and the issues they cause, wisdom teeth are very high on the list of offenders.
+Wisdom teeth are very high on the offender’s list in the world of teeth and the issues they cause.
 However, it’s very common for people to have them removed, so you have nothing at all to worry about.

-Whether you believe you are fine or have the slightest feeling that something might be wrong, talk to a professional.
-They can give you all the advice and help you need to figure out what is going on with your wisdom teeth.
+Talk to a professional whether you believe you are fine or feel something is wrong.
+They can give you all the advice and help you figure out what is happening with your wisdom teeth.